 - Doing good simply feels good or makes me happy.

-- I believe in putting positive energy out into the universe (and receiving it in return).
+- I believe in putting positive energy into the universe (and receiving it in return).

 - I need to create a better world for my children and grandchildren.